scalefunder/scalefunder_python/README.md

 With every post to the payment page, ScaleFunder will pass along the ping_url and the redirect_url.
 The ping url is the url to post the successful transaction to, and the redirect url is the thank-you page url.

-> Minimum Variables ScaleFunder will post to payment page.
+ Minimum Variables ScaleFunder will post to payment page.
 The names of these variables can be changed if your system has exisiting immutable conventions.
+ * amount
+ * donation_id
+ * ping_url
+ * thankyou_url

+Other variables will also be passed if desired:
-> * Stuff
+ * Project Name
-> * Stuff
+ * Perk Selected
+ * Perk Fair Market Value
+ * Donor First Name
+ * Donor Last Name
+ * Donor Email Address

+The main purpose of this module however is to notify ScaleFunder of a successful transaction, and that involves the variables referenced in the code example below.
+In addition to the named properties you may also wish to store certain data in ScaleFunder along with the transaction.
+For example, in addition to a transaction reference number, you may want to store a human readable message from the payment provider, or a result code.
+In order to do that, simply add that parameter to the ScaleFunder notify object before passing it along.
+See the code example below:

 ```python